Hackerspace: Difficulties and critique

 Hackerspaces can run into difficulties with building codes or other planning regulations, which may not be designed to handle their scope of activities.
 For example, a new hackerspace in Nashua, New Hampshire, was shut down by the city after an inspection in 2011.
 The main issues involved ventilation of heat and toxic fumes; the space was reopened after improvements were made to the building.

-The difficulties with opening hackerspaces and makerspaces within non-profit organizations, such as schools and public libraries include cost, space, liability, and availability of personnel.
+The difficulties with opening hackerspaces and makerspaces within nonprofit organizations such as schools and public libraries include cost, space, liability, and availability of personnel.
 Many makerspaces struggle to sustain viable business models in support of their missions.

-In 2009, Johannes Grenzfurthner published the much debated pamphlet "Hacking the Spaces", that dealt with exclusionist tendencies in the hackerspaces movement.
-Grenzfurther extended his critique through lectures at the 2012 and 2014 Hackers on Planet Earth conferences in New York City.
+In 2009, Johannes Grenzfurthner published the much debated pamphlet "Hacking the Spaces" that dealt with exclusionist tendencies in the hackerspaces movement.
+Grenzfurthner extended his critique through lectures at the 2012 and 2014 Hackers on Planet Earth conferences in New York City.